-The wall time for a function call is the measure of the real time it took for PHP to execute the code.
-It’s the difference between the time at which PHP entered the function and the time at which PHP left the function.
-Its is CPU time + I/O time.
+The wall time for a function call is the measure of the real time it took to execute the code.
+It’s the difference between the time at which the function was entered and the time at which the function was left.
+Its is actually the CPU time + I/O time.